antrea-io/antrea/ROADMAP.md

 Leverage OVS with DPDK or AF_XDP for high performance.

 * **OVS hardware offloading**
-Enable hardware accelaration of the NICs that support OVS offloading.
+Enable hardware acceleration of the NICs that support OVS offloading.